huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dds_database_roles.md

 <a name="dds_database_owned_roles"></a>
 The `roles` block supports:

-* `name` - Indicates the name of role owned by the current user.
+* `name` - Indicates the name of role owned by the current role.

 * `db_name` - Indicates the database name to which this owned role belongs.